Large language models (LLMs) are the main kind of text-handling AIs, and they're now absolutely everywhere.

 Proprietary models like GPT-4o and Claude 3.5 are some of the most popular and powerful models available, but they're developed and operated by private companies.
 The source code, training strategies, model weights, and even details like the number of parameters they have are all kept secret.
 The only ways to access these models are through a chatbot or app built with them, or through an API.
 You can't just run GPT-4o on your own server.

 Open and open source models are more freely available.
-You can download Lllama 3 and Gemma 2 from Hugging Face and other model platforms and run them on your own devices—and even re-train them with your own data to create your own model.
+You can download Llama 3, Gemma 2, and DeepSeek R1 from Hugging Face and other model platforms and run them on your own devices—and even re-train them with your own data to create your own model.
 Developers can build their own chatbots and apps on top of them.
 You can even dig deep into things like the model weights and system architecture to understand how they work (as best as anyone can).

 So what's the difference between open and open source?
-Well, companies like Meta and Google say that Llama 3 and Gemma 2 are open as thought it's the same as open source, but there is a major distinction.
+Well, companies like Meta and Google say that Llama 3 and Gemma 2 are open as though it's the same as open source, but there's a major distinction.

 Open source licenses are incredibly permissive.
 Mostly, you have to agree to make anything you build with it open source as well—and give attribution to the original developers.
-If you want to build a multi-billion dollar company off open source software or create a crime chatbot that tells people how to get away with heists, you're absolutely free to do so.
+If you want to build a multi-billion dollar company off open source software or create a crime chatbot that tells people how to rob a bank, you're absolutely free to do so.
 The police might have some issues with the latter project, but you wouldn't be breaking any software licenses.

 Open licenses are still permissive, but they have some additional limits.
 For example, Llama 3's license allows commercial use up to 700 million monthly users and blocks certain uses.
 You or I could build something with it, but Apple and Google can't.
 Similarly, Gemma 2's prohibited use policy, among other things, bans "facilitating or encouraging users to commit any type of crimes."
 Understandably, Google doesn't want to see unsavory bots "powered by Google Gemma" plastered all over the news.